-A power of attorney (POA) is a legal document authorizing a person (the “agent”) to handle duties (“powers”) on another’s (the “principal”) behalf.
+A power of attorney is a legal document authorizing a person (the “agent”) to handle duties on behalf of another person (the “principal”).

 Several types of powers of attorney are legally recognized in Minnesota.
 Read on to find out which one is best for your situation.